FLAIROx/IFG/README.md

 ```

 ### 2. 🐳 Using Docker
-Alternatively, if you have docker compose installed you can use the supplied Docker setup as follows:
+Alternatively, if you have docker compose installed you can use the supplied [Docker setup](Dockerfile).

-### 3. 🛠️ Configure environment variables.
+### 3. 🌱 Configure environment variables.
 From the root directory of the repository run
 ```
 >> export PYTHONPATH=$(pwd)